deciob/chaplin-links/README.md

 # Edit connection_string_template.js to point to your mongodb database
 # and save the file as connection_string.js

-# Runserver and go to localhost:3000
+# Run the server and go to localhost:3000
 node app.js

 # To compile coffee changes to js